wendy-wm-wu/leetcode/README.md

 - Since they're sent with every request, they can require bandwidth
 	- Can fix this by putting static assets on a separate subdomain or domain

+### What's the difference between a socket and a port?

+A socket is like a file descriptor - it's the object/abstraction that a running program (process) uses to talk to the OS about a connection.
+A port helps route to the correct socket.

+### What is the "same-origin policy"?

+It's a basic security measure implemented by browsers.
+The theory is that "you trust yourself".
+If you serve assets to a client, then those assets can trust each other not to be malicious.
+Stuff from other sources is untrusted.

+What "self" means here is a combination of protocol (e.g. http vs https), the domain (down to the sub-domain level), and port.
+If resources arrive from some other combination of those things, they are untrusted.

+There are various techniques to get around same-origin restrictions but one clean way is to use teh official CORS (Cross-Origin Resource Sharing) mechanism.